 Aware of this opportunity born of the chaos, Touman of Xiongnu restarted to infiltrate into Northern China and renewed commercial arrangements with silk merchants along the borders.
 Touman had spent his years in the north with dreams of re-establishment of a stabile position for himself.
 The rival nomadic force in the steppe, Yuezhi clans, was tried to taken into alliance with Touman and an armistice was agreed on with other horselords in the eastern Donghu borders.
 To strengthen his position even further and secure rest of his chanyu years, Touman arranged a new marriage with a Yuezhi concubine and proposed his son, Modu, to be taken a royal hostage by Yuezhi as a sign of mutual trust.
 Though his proposal was accepted, this plan was actually meant to be a ruse.

-Touman’s idea that includes fathering a Yuezhi-Xiongnu son to heir both nations was also targeting his own son.
+Touman’s idea that includes fathering a Yuezhi-Xiongnu son as a heir to Xiongnu throne while Modu remaining under the strict oversight of the two powerful hordes.
 Modu was grown up in the harsh conditions of norther Mongolian steppes after the heavy loss against Meng’s advance.
 Ruthless years among barbarian cultures had forged him to be a total military man and his popularity in the common folk was on perpetual rise.
 Touman was doubtful about this rise and he concluded to eliminate his son.
 The custody term of Modu was the secret use of the marriage.
 After he married the Yuezhi concubine, he immediately ordered a minor attack on Yuezhi hoping such aggresion would have provoke direct execution of his son in custody.
 This plan would turn out to be a catastrophy.
 Here our little folk tale begins.

 Modu was ready in his mind for such conspiracy of his father and hearing Xiongnu attack, he stole a horse right away and escaped the Yuezhi camp he was held in.
 He managed to reach Xiongnu fields and Yuezhi were left with nothing in their hands against Touman’s attack.
 Touman, disappointed with the semi-failure of his plan, decided to pose a welcoming warm-hearted attitude for Modu and ostensibly presented him with command of 10,000 cavalry for his brave survival, probably hoping it would be enugh for regaining his son’s love and trust.
 Modu acted a fool and gladly accepted this gift.
 He turned to be a legendary warrior now and left his father’s throne with his new forces.